bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/tags.md

 category: plugins
 ---

-It's easy to add new [Liquid](/docs/template-engines/liquid/) tags (sometimes called "shortcodes") to your site.
-Tags provide extra functionality you can use inside of your Markdown content and any HTML template.
+[Liquid](/docs/template-engines/liquid/) tags (sometimes called "shortcodes") provide extra functionality you can use inside of your Markdown content and any HTML template.
 Built-in examples added by Bridgetown include the `post_url` and `asset_path` tags.
 Below is an example of a custom Liquid tag that will output the time the page was rendered:

 ```ruby
 class RenderTime < SiteBuilder